-The fair value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions for the years ended December 31:
+The fair value of each option award is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions for the year ended December 31:

-2012 2010
+2012

-Expected life 6.0 years 6.0 years
+Expected life 6.0 years

-Expected volatility 94.4% 99.3%
+Expected volatility 94.4%

-Expected dividend yield 0.00% 0.00%
+Expected dividend yield 0.00%

-Risk-free rate 1.18% 2.97%
+Risk-free rate 1.18%

 The expected life represents the period of time the options are expected to be outstanding.
 We consider the contractual term, the vesting period and the expected lives used by a peer group with similar option terms in determining the expected life assumption.
 The expected volatility is based on the historical volatility of our common stock over the most recent period equal to the expected life of the option.
 The expected dividend yield is based on our history of not paying regular dividends in the past and our current intention to not pay regular dividends in the foreseeable future.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant and has a term equal to the expected life of the options.
-We did not grant any stock option awards in 2011.
+We did not grant any stock option awards in 2013 or 2011.